moufidayoub11/giteasypush/README.md

 sudo cp giteasypush.sh /usr/local/bin/gep
 ```

-Now, you can run the script from anywhere with this simple command:
+Now, you can run the script from anywhere with any of the following commands:

 ```
 gep 'commit message' (To select all files)